Migrate a SQL Server database to Azure

-Yes!
+Yes.
 All Microsoft SQL tooling works with both services.
 SSRS is not part of Azure SQL Database, though, and it's recommended that you run it in an Azure VM and then point it to your database instance.

 I want to go PaaS but I'm not sure if my database is compatible.
 Are there tools to help?

 Yes.
 The Data Migration Assistant is a tool that is used as a part of migrating to Azure SQL Database.
-The Azure Database Migration Service is a preview service which you can use for either IaaS or PaaS.
+The Azure Database Migration Service is a preview service that you can use for either IaaS or PaaS.